Georges St-Pierre: Welterweight Championship defences

 UFC president Dana White stated that Jake Shields would be St-Pierre's next opponent and confirmed that the two would meet in the main event of UFC 129 on April 30, 2011, in Toronto.
 White suggested that if St-Pierre defeated Shields, it could mark a move to middleweight and a superfight against then UFC Middleweight Champion Anderson Silva.
 St-Pierre defeated Shields via unanimous decision (50–45, 48–47, and 48–47).
 When asked about fighting Silva during the post-fight interview, St-Pierre stated that he had no desire to pursue it.
+St-Pierre's record of 33 consecutive rounds won ended in his fight against Shields, and which dated back to UFC 74.

 St-Pierre received a 60-day medical suspension following his UFC 129 fight with Shields due to damage to his left eye.
 Two days after the fight, however, Firas Zahabi, St-Pierre's trainer, said that doctors had declared that his eye had not suffered any serious damage and that he would be able to resume training after 10 days.

 At the UFC 129 post-fight press conference, UFC President Dana White stated that St-Pierre could next fight Strikeforce Welterweight champion Nick Diaz.
 "I've got to go talk him about boxing first, and then we'll see what happens there.
 It's an interesting fight," White said.
 "I was there live for that last fight and I was blown away by Nick Diaz's last fight.
 He looked incredible."

 Dana White confirmed via Twitter that St-Pierre's next opponent would be Nick Diaz at UFC 137 at the Mandalay Bay Event Center in Las Vegas, Nevada.
 However, at the UFC 137 press conference, White announced that Carlos Condit would no longer face B.J.
 Penn and instead would replace Nick Diaz, who had failed to show up for any event related press appearances.
 Condit was to face St-Pierre for the UFC Welterweight Title at UFC 137.
 On October 18, 2011, it was announced that St-Pierre had pulled out of the fight due to a knee injury.
 After conferring with management and UFC officials, Condit elected not to compete against a replacement fighter at UFC 137, but face St-Pierre in early 2012.
 In a strange turn of events, Nick Diaz fought and defeated B.J.
 Penn at UFC 137 and UFC officials decided to have St-Pierre return and fight Diaz at UFC 143.
 According to White, St-Pierre said "He's [Nick Diaz] the most disrespectful human being I've ever met and I'm going to put the worst beating you've ever seen on him in the UFC."